-- Exhibition animals shall be free from all communicable and contagious diseases, including but not limited to caseous lymphadenitis (abscesses), contagious ecthyma (sore mouth), foot rot, ring worm, and pink eye. - 2.
-A lease form is available for a first-year exhibitor taking a breeding animal only to see if the interest warrants.
-After one year the exhibitor must have their own stock. - 3.
-All goats (including pygmies) must have a valid USDA approved Scrapie ID in the form of matching ear tattoo with registration papers, USDA ear tag, UDSA ear tattoo code, or microchip. - 4.
-Use of paint is prohibited.
+- Exhibition animals shall be free from all communicable and contagious diseases, including but not limited to caseous lymphadenitis (abscesses), contagious ecthyma (sore mouth), foot rot, ring worm, and pink eye. - A lease form is available for a first-year exhibitor taking a breeding animal only to see if the interest warrants.
+After one year the exhibitor must have their own stock. - All goats (including pygmies) must have a valid USDA approved Scrapie ID in one of the following forms: matching ear tattoo (legible)with registration papers, USDA ear tag, UDSA ear tattoo (legible)code, or microchip. - 4.
+Use of paint is prohibited. - Wether goats must be free of testicular material at Vet Check